pan-ontologies/esrf-ontologies/doc/index.rst

 ESRF Ontology |version|
 =======================

-The ESRF ontology currently only provides a python API to the `PaNET Ontology <https://doi.org/10.5281/zenodo.4806026>`_ for techniques within the photon and neutron (PaN) domain.
+The ESRF ontology provides a python API to all ontologies used on ESRF data acquisition.

+* Metadata for techniques within the photon and neutron (PaN) domain from the `PaNET Ontology <https://doi.org/10.5281/zenodo.4806026>`_.

 Technique in Bliss
 ------------------